 The strike price of $75 minus the premium of $6 leaves the investor with a maximum loss of $69 per share (or $6,900 overall).

-In the short call chapter, we learned an option is “naked” when sold without a hedge (protection).
-The same applies to a short put.
-As you’ve learned, a short put is risky because it may result in the investor buying shares at the higher strike price when their market values are lower.
+A short put is risky because it may force the investor to buy shares at the higher strike price when their market value is lower.
 In the worst-case scenario, the investor is forced to purchase worthless shares at the strike price.

 In the next chapter, you’ll learn how investors protect themselves from risk on short options.
 For now, here is a quick list of investments that would cover a short put: